Nitrolingual Pumpspray spray

 - To use Nitrolingual Pumpspray spray, remove the plastic cover.
 Hold the container upright with your forefinger on top of the grooved button.
 Open your mouth and bring the container as close to your mouth as possible.
 Press the button firmly to release the spray onto or under your tongue.
 Release the button and close your mouth.

 - Replace the plastic cover after you are finished using Nitrolingual Pumpspray spray.

 - Do not swallow right away you use a dose.
 Do not spit or rinse your mouth for 5 to 10 minutes after you use Nitrolingual Pumpspray spray.

 - To treat an angina attack, spray on or under the tongue as directed by your doctor.
 Sit quietly after using a dose.

 - Your doctor will tell you how to take Nitrolingual Pumpspray spray.
 Be sure you know how many sprays to use, how often you can use them, and when you may need to get medical help.
 If your doctor does not tell you how to use Nitrolingual Pumpspray spray or if you are not sure how to use it, talk with your doctor.

 - Do not use more than 3 sprays in 15 minutes unless your doctor tells you otherwise.

 - If you use Nitrolingual Pumpspray spray to prevent angina caused by physical activity, use it 5 to 10 minutes before activity unless your doctor tells you otherwise.

 - Check the level of fluid in your container regularly.
-The end of the pump should be covered by the fluid level.
-If the fluid level does not cover the end of the pump, you should get a refill of Nitrolingual Pumpspray spray.
+Once the fluid is lower than the end of the center tube, it will no longer give the correct dose.
+Be sure to get a refill of Nitrolingual Pumpspray spray.